 Our combination of subjects means that our students can achieve highly within the framework of current national measures (% English and maths (Grade 5+) / EBacc) and in the up-and-coming national measures (Attainment 8 / Progress 8) at aged 16.

 Our Curriculum Model

 The curriculum is delivered by a one week cycle of 30 lessons in 5 year groups (Years 7 to 11) that are arranged into two Key Stages (Key Stage 3 being Years 7 – 9 and Key Stage 4 being Years 10 and 11).
-We will have our first Year 11 students from September 2016, with our first examinations in the summer of 2017.

 The weightings given to each subject in can be found in the chart below:

 |Art and Photography||1||1||1||3||3|

 Our KS3 curriculum is focussed on building rapidly on the achievements in primary education and scaffolding knowledge ready for GCSE study.
 As a School, we are not obliged to follow the National Curriculum.
 However, as our students are prepared for GCSE examinations at aged 16, we follow a curriculum plan which closely tracks the National Curriculum where it needs to in order to ensure students are prepared to achieve at the highest level in their GCSE examinations.